ankushsde/ankushsde/README.md

 </p>

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...
-🔭 I’ve worked as a Application Developer, crafted immersive and visually appealing user experiences.
+🔭 I’ve worked as a Full Stack Developer, crafted immersive and visually appealing user experiences.
 🎓 I hold a degree in Computer Engineering, which has provided me with a solid foundation in software development and problem-solving.
 🎨 My passion for art has naturally drawn me to Full stack development, which combines creativity and logic to transform ideas into functional code, akin to crafting a captivating painting that engages both the eyes and the mind.
 I solve puzzles to make things load fast, buttons to work, and sites to be easy to use on any device.
 It's a mix of creativity and problem-solving that keeps me excited every day as it allows me to blend creativity with technical skills to build interactive and captivating digital spaces.
 💡 I'm a firm believer in lifelong learning.
 Each day presents an opportunity to acquire new skills and deepen my understanding of evolving technologies.